tyang146/BloxorzAI/README.md

 ## Getting Started
 - Run .ipynb file in Google Colab or Juypter Notebook
-- Import maps in maps folder as needed
+- Import maps from maps folder as needed